-In her review on Saccharomyces boulardii in adults McFarland (2010) summarizes that 2963 patients were included in clinical trials with different gastrointestinal indications and thus provide data on safety.
-According to her the following adverse events were associated with Saccharomyces boulardii: thirst (n=5 patients), constipation (n=8 patients).
-These adverse events were reported in a clinical study with CDI patients (McFarland et al., 1994).
-In their review on the efficacy and safety of Saccharomyces boulardii for the prevention and treatment of gastrointestinal disorders Kelesidis and Pothoulakis (2012) confirm that adverse effects have not been observed in any of the clinical trials performed.
+In her review on Saccharomyces boulardii in adults, McFarland (2010) summarises that 2,963 patients were included in clinical trials with different gastrointestinal indications and thus provide data on safety.
+According to her, the following adverse events were associated with Saccharomyces boulardii: thirst (n=5 patients), constipation (n=8 patients).
+These adverse events were reported in a clinical study with CDD patients (McFarland et al., 1994).
+In their review on the efficacy and safety of Saccharomyces boulardii for the prevention and treatment of gastrointestinal disorders, Kelesidis and Pothoulakis (2012) mentioned that adverse effects have not been observed in any of the clinical trials performed.

-On the basis of the longstanding use in many Member States a significant exposure can be expected.
+On the basis of the long-standing use in many Member States, a significant exposure can be assumed.

-According to information received following the call for marketing overview, preparations containing Saccharomyces boulardii are on the European market at least since 1968.
+According to information received following the call for market overview at the beginning of the assessment, preparations containing Saccharomyces boulardii have been on the European market at least since 1968.